 For example, let’s say you have customers who are looking for a new mattress but aren’t sure in the slightest what type to buy or at what price point.
-These customers are solution-aware which means you have to present them with options that your business can provide.
+These customers are solution-aware, which means you have to present them with options that your business can provide.

-The mattress brand Casper knows exactly how to speak to their subscribers based on their level of awareness.
+The mattress brand Casper knows exactly how to speak to its subscribers based on their level of awareness.
 For users who are solution-aware, they need suggestions on what to buy and why they should buy it.

 How will you use email automation to get more customers?

 There’s a lot that goes into email marketing automation, but when done correctly, it can be the key to transforming regular visitors into nurtured leads who are ready to engage with your business.
-It’s important to stay in touch with potential customers and email automation is a direct, personal way of doing so.
+It’s important to stay in touch with potential customers, and email automation is a direct, personal way of doing so.